 - 1. When planning to modify an existing adapter, the first technical step is to make a backup of that adapter and ensure you can return it to its pristine state.
 If you plan to create a new adapter, copy the most similar adapter and save it under an appropriate name.
-For details, see "Resources Pane" in the HP Universal CMDB Data Flow Management Guide. - 2.
-Research how the adapter should collect data: - Use External tools/protocols to obtain the data - Develop how the adapter should create CIs based on the data - You now know what a similar adapter should look like - 3.
-Determine most similar adapter based on: - Same CIs created - Same Protocols used (SNMP) - Same kind of targets (by OS type, versions, and so on) - Copy entire package. - 5.
-Unzip into work space and rename the adapter (XML) and Jython (.py) files.
+For details, see "Resources Pane" in the Data Flow Management Guide. - 2.
+Research the method which the adapter should use to collect data: - Use external tools/protocols to obtain the data - Develop how the adapter should create CIs based on the data - You now know what a similar adapter should look like - 3.
+Determine most similar adapter based on: - Same CIs created - Same Protocols used (SNMP) - Same kind of targets (by OS type, versions, and so on) - 4.
+Copy the entire package. - 5.
+Unzip the package contents into the work space and rename the adapter (XML) and Jython (.py) files.